ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 This implies the existence of a method of ascertaining the level of resources backing a DPKI history such as the hash power in Bitcoin based on difficulty level and nonce.

-Requirements of Identifier registration in DPKI is handled differently from DNS.
+Requirements of Identifier registration in DPKI are handled differently from DNS.
 Although registrars may exist in DPKI, these registrars must adhere to several requirements that ensure that identities belong to the entities they represent.
 This is achieved the following way:

 **[CR3]>[D6]**	Private keys utilized in a BPI MUST be generated in a manner that ensures they remain under the Principal Owner’s control.

-**[CR4]>[D6]** Generating key pairs in a BPI on behalf of Principal Owner MUST NOT be allowed.
+**[CR4]>[D6]** Generating key pairs in a BPI on behalf of the Principal Owner MUST NOT be allowed.

 **[CR5]>[D6]**	Principals Owners in a BPI MUST always be in control of their identifiers and the corresponding public keys.